Heape History, Family Crest & Coats of Arms

 Early Origins of the Heape family

 The surname Heape was first found in Lancashire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Heape family
+Early History of the Heape family